 Dip Your Toes In

 A leisurely short break might be just what the doctor ordered.
 With our luxury lake district hotel as your base, some time on one of the many tranquil Lakes is the perfect start.
 Regular sailings on Lake Windermere from Bowness offer a relaxing way to see spectacular panoramic views from Englands largest lake.
-Or, why not take out your own boat at your own pace.
+You can also take out your own boat at to explore the lake at your pace.
 For more details on rowing or motor boat hire and cruise timetables, visit www.windermerelakecruises.co.uk.

-Head north to Coniston Water, where two traditional timber launches offer three different circular routes on Coniston Water or sail in a sumptuous, upholstered saloon on the Steam Yacht Gondola.
-Further north again where 'Ullswater Steamers’ create the perfect opportunity to combine a lake cruise with some of the most famous and spectacular walks in the Lake District, also makes for a great day out.
+Alternatively, why not head north to Coniston Water, where two traditional timber launches offer three different circular routes on Coniston Water or sail in a sumptuous, upholstered saloon on the Steam Yacht Gondola.
+Further north again, where 'Ullswater Steamers’ create the perfect opportunity to combine a lake cruise with some of the most famous and spectacular walks in the Lake District, also makes for a great day out.